AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    ![Configure the Link Tracking section](../assets/images/analytics-config-linkTracking.png)

 >[!NOTE] Global variables can be set in the extension configuration or in rule actions.
 Be aware that when setting variables with the extension configuration, the data layer must be defined before the Launch embed codes.

-### What is different from DTM

-* Support for Server Side Forwarding to Audience Manager is built-in
-* Report Suites don't auto-populate---you have to know the specific report suite ids and manually enter them
-* The managed library option ships with a specific version of AppMeasurement.js

-* Multiple Analytics instances, like having two Analytics "Tools" in DTM, is not supported

-* General: New options for *Custom* Character Set and Currency Code
-* General: Data Center option has been removed
-* Global Variables: New options for Server, State, Zip

-* Global Variables: data elements must be defined before the Launch header embed code for variables set in the extension configuration (variables set in Rules can come from data elements set before the event)

-* Custom Code: Option to load before or after the UI settings has been removed
-* Some options have been rearranged to more intuitive locations

 ## Send the Page View Beacon